decentraland/documentation/content/creator/rewards/gatting-started.md

 ## Create a dispenser to deliver the rewards

-Dispensers are the way to send or claim rewards from the stock, each one have a key that you need to authenticate against the HTTP API.
-UI doesn't show any key, but you can get it by clicking on the **Copy** button.
+Dispensers are the way to send or claim rewards from the stock, each one has a key that you need to authenticate against the HTTP API.
+The UI doesn't show any key, but you can get it by clicking on the **Copy** button.

 Upon creating a new campaign, a default dispenser with a "master key" is provided for testing purposes only.
 To establish a new dispenser, simply click the **Add dispenser** button.